benvacha/mrkdwn/README.md

 ```

 ### Detail
 The first line of a detail will always be used as it's summary.
 All lines in a detail must begin with `<`.
-Detail blocks can be nested as needed an can contain any other syntax.
+Detail blocks can be nested as needed and can contain any other syntax.
 ##### mrkdwn
 ```
 < summary